xie-qianyue/NodeTutorial/README.md

 >$ npm install mocha -g
 >$ npm install instanbul -g

+To run mocha for test :
+>$ mocha

+To run istanbul for code coverage :
+>$ istanbul cover _mocha

+You will find a coverage report in : YOUR_PROJECT_FOLDER/coverage/lcov-report/index.html

+##License
 This tutorial project is under MIT license.
 Thanks to [alsotang](https://github.com/alsotang/node-lessons).
 The project is inspired and referrenced to his tutorial project.